Bring Paradise Home: 20 Tropical Living Room Ideas for Every Budget

 Where to place: Monstera thrives in humid conditions.
 It will do well in bathrooms, kitchens, and living rooms where it has room to grow.

-2. Rubber plant (Ficus Elastica)
+2. Rubber Plant (Ficus Elastica)

-Commonly referred to as a rubber plant, Ficus Elastica is a magnificent tropical plant with spectacular glossy leaves and powerful air purifying properties.
+Commonly referred to as a rubber plant, Ficus Elastica is a magnificent

-Care requirements: Low-maintenance.
-Ideal plant for beginners.
+Care requirements: Low-maintenance, ideal plant for beginners.

 Watering: Water when the top 2 inches of soil are dry.
 Occasionally mist the plant or use a humidifier to create ideal growing conditions.